oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 }
 ```

-What TypeScripts offers, is a strong typing system that is applied to every single function and statement throughout your codebase and statically checked at the compilation stage and during the development process.
-For a developer it means that all the variables should be assigned a particular type: one of the [supported basic types](https://www.typescriptlang.org/docs/handbook/basic-types.html) or a [custom interface](https://www.typescriptlang.org/docs/handbook/interfaces.html), which is a TypeScript way of defining object shapes.
+What TypeScript offers, is a strong typing system that is applied to every single function and statement throughout your codebase and statically checked at the compilation stage and during the development process.
+For a developer, it means that all the variables should be assigned a particular type: one of the [supported basic types](https://www.typescriptlang.org/docs/handbook/basic-types.html) or a [custom interface](https://www.typescriptlang.org/docs/handbook/interfaces.html), which is a TypeScript way of defining object shapes.

-Let's start from creating a new interface for an object representing a difference between 2 objects.
+Let's start by creating a new interface for an object representing a difference between 2 objects.
 I will call it `DiffResult`, capitalized due to the naming convention:

 ```typescript
 interface DiffResult {